HiSPARC/station-software/doc-dev/rebuild-tree.rst

 scratch.
 Lots of third-party packages need to be installed and included in the installer tree.

-.. note:: In general, you don't need to follow these instructions to just
+.. note:: **Do not use these instructions**.
+You don't need to follow
-          start building a package.
-This is only needed when you need to recreate the whole tree.
-It is more useful as a reference when one wants to update a package or two with newer versions.
+          these instructions to start building a package.
+This is only needed when you need to recreate the whole tree *from scratch*.
+          It is mostly useful as a reference when one wants to update a package or two with newer versions.

 Bazaar (a Distributed Version Control System (DVCS))